NextSDS Logo

 Ingestion

 Wash out mouth with water.
 Move exposed person to fresh air.
 Keep person warm and at rest.
 If material has been swallowed and the exposed person is conscious, give small quantities of water to drink.
 Stop if the exposed person feels sick as vomiting may be dangerous.
+Do not induce vomiting unless directed to do so by medical personnel.
 If vomiting occurs, the head should be kept low so that vomit does not enter the lungs.
 Get medical attention.
 Never give anything by mouth to an unconscious person.
 If unconscious, place in recovery position and get medical attention immediately.
 Maintain an open airway.
 Loosen tight clothing such as a collar, tie, belt or waistband.

 Immediate Medical Attention